s3rgiosan/compasso/README.md

 # Database path (optional, defaults to ./data)
 DATABASE_PATH=./data

+# Cookie security (defaults to true in production, set to false for HTTP-only deployments)
+# SECURE_COOKIES=false

 # Email — optional, used for password reset emails (see below)
 # Option 1: SMTP (any provider)